-Financial ratings and strength The following table summarizes our debt, commercial paper and insurance financial strength ratings as of December 31, 2011.
+Financial ratings and strength The following table summarizes our senior long-term debt, commercial paper and insurance financial strength ratings as of December 31, 2012.

-Moody's & Poor's A.M.
+Standard & Moody's Poor's A.M.
 Best The Allstate Corporation (senior long-term debt) A3 A- a- The Allstate Corporation (commercial paper) P-2 A-2 AMB-1 Allstate Insurance Company (insurance financial strength) Aa3 AA- A+ Allstate Life Insurance Company (insurance financial strength) A1 A+ A+